ga4gh/refget/docs/specification.md

 We reasoned that `inherent`, like `required`, describes the role of an attribute in the context of the whole object; An attribute that is inherent to one type of object need not be inherent to another.
 Therefore, it makes sense to treat this concept the same way jsonschema treats `required`.
 In contrast, the idea of `collated` describes a property independently: Whether an attribute is collated is part of the definition of the attribute; if the attribute were moved to a different object, it would still be collated.

+### F3.
+Details of inherent and non-inherent attributes

+The specification in section 1, *Encoding*, described how to structure a sequence collection and then apply an algorithm to compute a digest for it.
+What if you have ancillary information that goes with a collection, but shouldn't contribute to the digest?
+We have found a lot of useful use cases for information that should go along with a seqcol, but should not contribute to the *identity* of that seqcol.
+This is a useful construct as it allows us to include information in a collection that does not affect the identifier that is computed for that collection.
+One simple example is the "author" or "uploader" of a reference sequence; this is useful information to store alongside this collection, but we wouldn't want the same collection with two different authors to have a different identifier!
+Seqcol refers to these as *non-inherent attributes*, meaning they are not part of the core identity of the sequence collection.
+Non-inherent attributes are defined in the seqcol schema, but excluded from the `inherent` list.

+### F4.
+Sequence collections without sequences

+Typically, we think of a sequence collection as consisting of real sequences, but in fact, sequence collections can also be used to specify collections where the actual sequence content is irrelevant.
+Since this concept can be a bit abstract for those not familiar, we'll try here to explain the rationale and benefit of this.
+First, consider that in a sequence comparison, for some use cases, we may be primarily concerned only with the *length* of the sequence, and not the actual sequence of characters.
+For example, BED files provide start and end coordinates of genomic regions of interest, which are defined on a particular sequence.
+On the surface, it seems that two genomic regions are only comparable if they are defined on the same sequence.
+However, this not *strictly* true; in fact, really, as long as the underlying sequences are homologous, and the position in one sequence references an equivalent position in the other, then it makes sense to compare the coordinates.
+In other words, even if the underlying sequences aren't *exactly* the same, as long as they represent something equivalent, then the coordinates can be compared.
+A prerequisite for this is that the *lengths* of the sequence must match; it wouldn't make sense to compare position 5,673 on a sequence of length 8,000 against the same position on a sequence of length 9,000 becuase those positions don't clearly represent the same thing; but if the sequences have the same length and represent a homology statement, then it may be meaningful to compare the positions.

+We realized that we could gain a lot of power from the seqcol comparision function by comparing just the name and length vectors, which typically correspond to a coordinate system.
+Thus, actual sequence content is optional for sequence collections.
+We still think it's correct to refer to a sequence-content-less sequence collection as a "sequence collection" -- because it is still an abstract concept that *is* representing a collection of sequences: we know their names, and their lengths, we just don't care about the actual characters in the sequence in this case.
+Thus, we can think of these as a sequence collection without sequence characters.

+### F5.
+Use cases for the `sorted_name_length_pairs` non-inherent attribute

+To illustrate the value of this attribute, we provide a short example.
+Consider a genome browser which allows users to display BED files identifying genomic loci of interest.
+The genome browser should only show BED files if they annotate the same reference genome coordinate system.
+This is looser than strict identity, since we don't really care what the underlying sequence characters are, as long as the positions are comparable.
+We also don't care about the order of the sequences.
+What we need can be fully defined logically by the level 1 digest of the `sorted_name_length_pairs` attribute.

+To check whether a BED file can be viewed for a particular genome, we simply compare the `sorted_name_length_pairs` digest of our reference genome with the sequence collection used to generate the file.
+There are only two possibilities for compatibility:

+2A) If the digests are equal, then the data file is directly compatible.

+2B) If not, one can check the `comparison` endpoint to see whether the `sorted_name_length_pairs` attribute of the sequence collection attached to the data file is a direct subset of the same array in the sequence collection attached to the genome browser instance.
+If so, the data file is still compatible.

+For efficiency, if 2B is true one can add the corresponding sorted-name-length-pairs level 1 digest (for the data file) to a list of cached digests that are known to be compatible for a particular genome browser instance.
+In practice, this list will be short as only a handful of variants will appear in a real-life scenario (e.g. including or excluding chrM and/or alternative sequences, reference genome patches (possibly removing some unplaced sequences) and similar).Thus, in a production setting, the full compatibility check can be reduced to a lookup into a short, pre-generated list of sorted-name-length-pairs level-1 digests known to be compatible with a specific genome browser instance.
+One would not even need to contact a seqcol server at all if all data files to be considered for compatibility come pre-annotated with such level-1 digests.